cockroachdb/docs/_includes/v22.2/start-in-docker/mac-linux-steps-single-node.md

   To prevent data loss, the environment variables are ignored if the `/cockroach/cockroach-data` directory within the container is not empty.
 To re-initialize the default database, user, and password from the environment variable values, delete the contents of `/cockroach/cockroach-data` within the running container.

 - You can optionally mount a directory of initialization scripts into the `docker-entrypoint-initdb.d` directory within the container.
-These scripts are run after CockroachDB starts and after the database and user (if specified) have been created.
+These scripts are run after CockroachDB starts and after the database and user (if specified as environment variables) have been created.
 The scripts run in the alphanumeric sort order imposed by your locale.
+The environment variables are ignored if the `/cockroach/cockroach-data` directory within the container is not empty.

 This section shows how to start a single-node cluster that uses these features.